President

 iafa.membership@fantastic-arts.org

 Amanda Firestone is an Associate Teaching Professor at the University of Tampa.
 As a Feminist Media Studies scholar, she teaches a variety of classes like Visual Literacy, Media and Society, Intro to American Cinema, and courses in advanced Cultural Studies.
 She's spent a lot of time critically dabbling in the universes of Harry Potter, Twilight, and Alice in Wonderland.
-Currently, Amanda is working with Leisa Clark on their upcoming edited collection about Young Adult Adaptations and Social Justice.
-This book will join Resist and Persist, Harry Potter and Convergence Culture, and The Last Midnight in their ongoing efforts to curate critical media analyses for undergraduate students.
+She has co-edited three books with Leisa A. Clark: Resist and Persist, Harry Potter and Convergence Culture, and The Last Midnight.
+These collections are part of their ongoing efforts to curate critical media analyses for undergraduate students.
 Amanda is also an avid knitter, runner, baker, letter writer, and gardener.

 Student Caucus Representative